NSO-developer/nso-gitbook/ciena-saos_nc/README-rebuild.md

   ```
   # devices device dev-1 rpc rpc-get-modules get-modules
   ```

+NOTE: If a built-in profile is selected and the user provides additional 'module-include-regex' and/or 'module-exclude-regex' via the command line, the tool will merge the profile's regex patterns with those specified on the command line.

 For more advanced options using the downloader tool, see chapter 3.